Oahu Facts and Information

 There's a reason Oahu is known as The Gathering Place, as it offers so much to attract- and keep- the attention of locals and tourists alike.
 Here we'll present an overview of Oahu and hopefully, you'll soon be as enamored with the island as we are!

 Oahu may be number three in size among its fellow islands in the Hawaiian chain, but it is first in population.
-Nearly 900,000 people share Oahu's 600 square miles of mountains and beaches - that's a full three quarters of the state's population.
+Nearly 900,000 people share Oahu's 600 square miles of mountains and beaches - that's a full three-quarter of the state's population.
 Almost half live in the bustling city of Honolulu and nearby resort town of Waikiki.
 Oahu is also the most visited of all the Hawaiian islands, at approximately 4.5 to 4.7 million visitors annually - that's approximately half of all the visitors to the state each year.

-By most accounts (ours included) Oahu weather is wonderful, accommodations are varied, shopping options suit practically every budget, and Oahu's best beaches are beyond breathtaking.
+By most accounts (ours included) Oahu weather is wonderful, accommodations are varied, shopping options suit practically every budget and Oahu's best beaches are beyond breathtaking.
 It's fair to say the island attracts visitors from around the world; though this may be the one fault of the island, as many are discouraged by the large crowds of Oahu and opt to visit one of the other less-visited islands in the chain.
 After all, chances are if you are staying on Oahu you, too, will book a room in Waikiki or Honolulu yourself.
 Nearly all of the island's resorts are located in this small area.

 Honolulu is the state's capital and major financial center.
 It is also home to the main campus of the University of Hawaii.
 However, Honolulu wasn't always the main seat.
 Until 1845 the capital of the Hawaiian Kingdom was located on the island of Maui.
 King Kamehameha III ordered the move and the Iolani Palace was built later.